LiaScript/docs/README.md

 |  30 |    6 |

     --{{2}}--
-One of the biggest problems in science is the lack of primary data.
-Projects such as the Open-Science-Framework (http://osf.io) try to leverage this, by offering a plattform, where scientists can store and document vast amounts of data.
-But why not directly add and visulaize the data, so that they could be used and inspected by others, instead of using external tools to create visualizations.
+One of the most significant challenges in science is the scarcity of primary data.
+Initiatives like the Open Science Framework (http://osf.io) aim to address this issue by providing a platform where scientists can store and document extensive datasets.
+However, rather than relying on external tools to create visualizations, why not directly incorporate and visualize the data?
+This would enable others to utilize and examine the data more readily.

     --{{3}}--
-Everyone who is creating some kind of data or putting it into a Markdown already performs some kind of configuration.
-Based on that table's/data's structural settings, we can __visualize data automatically__.
-Actually it is quite surprising, why there has never been an attempt to treat Markdown tables as datasets.
-The following sections are intended to give a brief overview on different visualization options and how the systems determines, which one gets applied.
+Everyone who creates or utilizes data and incorporates it into Markdown is already engaging in some form of configuration.
+Leveraging the structural settings of tables or data, we can __automatically visualize data__.
+It's rather surprising that Markdown tables have not been treated as datasets before.
+The following sections aim to provide a brief overview of various visualization options and how the system determines which one to apply.
-And of course, you can also enforce your visualization style.
+Additionally, you have the flexibility to enforce your preferred visualization style.

 ### `LinePlot`

     --{{0}}--
-The following dataset was taken from https://ourworldindata.org and it shows the government expenditure on education in percentage to the GDP.
-Thus the first column defines the x-values while the later ones define the categories.
+The following dataset, sourced from https://ourworldindata.org, illustrates government expenditure on education as a percentage of GDP.
+The first column represents the x-values, while the subsequent columns denote different categories.

     --{{1}}--
-If you click on the image icon again, you will see a more elaborate representation with title and labels.
+If you click on the image icon again, you'll encounter a more elaborate representation complete with a title and labels.

 <!--
 data-title="Government expenditure on education"